mulesoft-assets/template-retail-omnichannel-experience-api/README.md

 # Use Case <a name="usecase"/>

-As a Customer I want a service to request information about me (personal information, my billing and shipping address, my payment methods).
+As a Customer I want a service to request information about me (personal information, my billing and shipping address, my payment methods), information about provided products, shopping card.

 ### GET/customers/{customerId}
 This endpoint will trigger flow getCustomerFromSFDC which obtains a customer information based on customerId.

 ### PUT/customers/{customerId}
 This endpoint will trigger flow putCustomerFromSFDC which updates a customer information based on customerId.

+### GET/products
+This endpoint will trigger flow getProducts which obtaining mocked information about products from Product System API.

+### GET/products/{productId}
+This endpoint will trigger flow getProducts which obtaining mocked information about product from Product System API based on productId.

+### GET/products/{productId}/variants
+This endpoint will trigger flow getVariantsByProduct which obtaining mocked information about variants of product from Product System API based on productId.

+### GET/categories/{categoryId}/products
+This endpoint will trigger flow getProductsByCategory which obtaining mocked information about products from same category based on categoryId.

+### GET/shoppingCarts/{shoppingCartId}
+This endpoint will trigger flow get which obtaining mocked information about products in shopping card based on shoppingCartId.

 # Considerations <a name="considerations"/>